Almost everything went off without a hitch – even the weather was incredible.

 If it wasn’t for my Airbnb nightmare.

-While the host had excellent reviews and spoke English, a very conveniently-located and ridiculously well-priced loft, with all of the needed amenities and tons of space… the trip quickly turned from a dream into nightmare.
+While the host had excellent reviews and spoke English, and hosted a very conveniently-located and ridiculously well-priced loft, with all of the needed amenities and tons of space… the trip quickly turned from a dream into nightmare.

 The host couldn’t meet us, so he had elderly relatives living in the building to check us in.
 Which would be fine, except the keys we were given wouldn’t open the apartment.
 After much hand-gesturing (the relatives didn’t speak English) and door-wiggling, we got inside.
 Instead of complaining about the keys, we were jetlagged and starving, and set out to find some food.